IlanKog99/Budget-Manager/README.md

 ## Future Features
 - Easy option to delete data through the program.
+- Provide a downloadable executable file for easy access and use.

 ## How to Use
 1. Launch the application.